 Dialectical Behavioral Therapy

 Oftentimes, unresolved emotional trauma is the catalyst for SUD and can lead an individual to seek escapism in the form of drugs and alcohol.

 DBT teaches participants to manage the intense emotions that arise from trauma and learn to heal from past life events.

 At a drug & alcohol rehab in Derby, a trained DBT counsellor is assigned to each case to build trust and rapport over time.
 During sessions, mindfulness is utilised to help individuals tolerate and accept the powerful emotions associated with early recovery.

 Cognitive Behavioral Therapy

-Over the years, CBT has become the most popular and widely used form of therapy for treating substance use disorders.
+Over the years, CBT has become the most popular and widely used form of therapy for treating drug and alcohol addiction.
 As behavioural patterns can lead to substance addiction, CBT aims to re-wire thought pathways and make sobriety attainable.

 Subjects can undergo CBT in either inpatient or outpatient settings, owing to its versatility in treating multiple addiction types.

 By undergoing this therapy, patients can cultivate lifelong changes in behaviour, increase self-knowledge, and retrain negative thoughts.